mojomojo1/bootkon/docs/TUTORIAL.md

 echo "I'm ready to get started."
 ```

-And execute by pressing the return key in the terminal that has been opened in the lower part of your screen.
+Execute by pressing the return key in the terminal that has been opened in the lower part of your screen.

 ### Setting environment variables
 You can open files directly from this tutorial.